SIAT-SIH/fluid/README.md

 Our work is about using physics-informed deep learning to learn fluid dynamics.
-Experimental results are conducted on both synthetic and real-world problems (3D human artery).
-We have already sumbitted our work to IEEE trans and we are waiting for the result.
-When the papaer is accepted, we will upload our relative codes and data here.
+We have already sumbitted our work to IEEE Trans and are waiting for the result.
+When the papaer is accepted, we will upload our relative code and data here.